EverOddish/PokeStreamer-Tools/README.md

      * https://veekun.com/dex/downloads
      * http://pkmn.net/?action=content&page=viewpage&id=8644
      * https://www.pkparaiso.com/xy/sprites_pokemon.php
+ * Can I resize the sprite files automatically?
+     * This is outside the scope of what the scripts can do.
+You can try using a mass-resizer tool like Flexxi.
  * What about Gen 1 and Gen 2 games?
-     * These games are not supported yet
+     * These games are not supported
  * What about Pokemon in the PC boxes?
-     * These are not supported yet
+     * These are not supported
  * Why am I seeing strange behaviour? (missing Pokemon, fast switching, not updating properly)
      * Reading game memory directly is not always perfect.
 Try switching party members around, to see if the issue is corrected
  * What if I'm on an operating system whose emulator does not support Lua scripting? (for example, Desmume on Linux)
      * I'm sorry, you'll have to ask the maintainers of that emulator!
  * Do these scripts work with ROM hacks, such as Drayano's Storm Silver, etc.?
      * Yes!
+The scripts work on ROM hacks that have not been heavily modified.
  * Do these work on fan-made games?
      * No!
  * Can you send me ROMs or a place to find ROMs?